Auslander-Reiten Components of Symmetric Special Biserial Algebras: Preliminaries

-where each $x_i$ is connected to the vertices $v_{i-1}$ and $v_i$.
-It is sufficient to describe such a path as a sequence of half-edges.
+where each $x_i$ is connected to the vertices $v_{i-1}$ and $v_i$, and each $x_i^{v_i}=\overline{x_i^{v_{i-1}}}$. \end{defn} It is sufficient to describe a path of the form in Definition~\ref{PathDefn} as a sequence of half-edges.
 However we often wish to utilise the incident vertices and both half-edges associated to an edge when using paths, and so we include this additional data.
-For readability purposes, we shall write a path of the above form as
+For readability purposes, we shall write a path of the form in Definition~\ref{PathDefn} as

-and if necessary, clarify the order of the half-edges in the event of potential ambiguities resulting from loops and multiple edges.
-We call such a path \emph{simple} if $v_i \neq v_j$ for all $i \neq j$.
-A \emph{cycle} of $G$ is a (not necessarily simple) path where the starting and ending vertices are the same.
+and if necessary, clarify the order of the half-edges in the event of potential ambiguities resulting from loops and multiple edges. \begin{defns} Let $G$ be a Brauer graph and $p$ be a path in $G$. \begin{enumerate}[label=(\roman*)] \item We call $p$ a \emph{simple path} if it is non-crossing at vertices.
+That is, $v_i \neq v_j$ for all $i \neq j$. \item We call $p$ a \emph{cycle} of $G$ if the starting and ending vertices are the same.
+A cycle is said to be \emph{simple} if it is a simple path (except for the starting and ending vertices). \end{enumerate} \end{defns}